 Players will explore a darkened world, gathering resources and interacting with other characters on their quest.

-Similar to Undertale, the explorative sections of One Shot opt for a pixel art style, whereas key scenes will be realized in more conceptual detail.
+Similar to Undertale, the explorative sections of One Shot opt for a pixel art style, whereas key scenes are shown in more conceptual detail.

-Fans of Undertale who loved its writing and the overall story will certainly love the rich narrative found in One Shot.
-While any kind of action is almost non-existent here, exploring the world does help to alleviate the intense reading the game expects you to do.
+However, fans of Undertale who loved its writing and the overall story will certainly love the rich narrative found in One Shot.
+While any kind of action is almost non-existent here, there’s a detailed and vibrant story to unpack in this game.

 Rakuen is a story about a hospitalized boy who, alongside his mom, travels to a rich fantasy world in order to explore his own trauma and help his fellow patients find closure.